Notropis topeka (Gilbert, 1884)

 Conservation Efforts in Minnesota

-Until 2008, Topeka Shiner populations in Minnesota and South Dakota appeared stable, however, monitoring surveys in Minnesota since that time have revealed a drastic decline in distribution and abundance.
+Until 2008, Topeka Shiner populations in Minnesota and South Dakota appeared stable, but monitoring surveys in Minnesota since that time have revealed a drastic decline in distribution and abundance.
 This was preceded by serious declines in the 1900s in Iowa, Nebraska, Kansas, and Missouri, where Topeka Shiners are absent from 80% of their historic sites.
 The Topeka Shiner was consequently afforded protection under the federal Endangered Species Act in 1998 and in June 2004, 372 km (231 mi.) of stream in Iowa and Nebraska and 974 km (605 mi.) in Minnesota were designated as critical habitat for the species.

 Thorough Topeka Shiner surveys were conducted in Minnesota from 1997-2001 by the University of Minnesota with funding from the U.S. Fish and Wildlife Service and the Minnesota DNR.
 Survey results showed greater numbers of individuals and occurrences in Minnesota than in other parts of the species' range.
 Researchers also found Topeka Shiner numbers to be highest in off-channel habitats.
 Researchers continue to conduct hydrological and habitat analyses annually and the Minnesota Biological Survey targeted this species during their 2006 and 2007 surveys of southwestern Minnesota.
 Measures are being taken by the Minnesota DNR and the U.S. Fish and Wildlife Service to protect spawning fish from the impacts of development activities.
 Portions of several creeks and streams in the Big Sioux River Watershed are designated as critical habitat for the species, and Best Management Practices have been developed to aid project planners in designing projects that avoid or minimize adverse impacts to Topeka Shiners.
 In March 2007, the City of Adrian completed the state's first ever Habitat Conservation Plan (HCP) to address potential impacts to Topeka Shiners resulting from increased annual consumption of groundwater at their municipal wellfield.